csharp-que-son-variables

 This leads to one of the most common errors in programming.
 If you access a Reference Type variable before creating it, you will get a null exception error because your variable contains nothing.

-Before using a Reference Type variable, you must assign it an instance, or you will have a runtime error (i.e., when the program is running)
+Before using a Reference Type variable, you must assign an instance to it, or you will have a runtime error (i.e., when the program is running)

-Assigning a value to a variable is giving it an initial value or modifying the value it contains.
+Assigning a value to a variable means giving it an initial value or modifying the value it contains.
 The syntax for assigning a value to a variable is:

 variableName = value;